Melania Trump Takes Charge: First Lady Brings Glamour Back Into The White House

-When Donald Trump won the 2016 presidential election, Melania Trump may not have been prepared for how much her life would change.
-She was faced the with hard decision to move to the White House immediately or to stay in New York City with her son Barron until June so he could finish the school year with his friends.
-She decided to stay in New York City and she is making plans to move to Washington D.C. in Mid-June.
+When Donald Trump won the 2016 presidential election, Melania Trump might not have been prepared for how much her life would change.
+She was faced with the hard decision to move to the White House immediately or to stay in New York City with her son, Barron, until June so he could finish the school year with his friends.
+She decided to stay in New York City, and she is making plans to move to Washington, D.C., in mid-June.

-According to OK!, Melania is now preparing to step into the role of First Lady and advisor to her husband of 12 years.
+According to OK!
+Magazine, Melania is now preparing to step into the role of first lady and advisor to her husband of 12 years.
 Donald has praised Melania over and over for being a great mother and wife.
-Sources close to Trump stated that the POTUS will be elated when his wife and son finally move into the White house in the next few months.
+Sources close to Trump stated that the POTUS will be elated when his wife and son finally move into the White House in the next few months.

 Trump plans to focus her energy on being the best first lady she can be.
-A source close to the Trumps said that Melania may be slightly shy and she prefers not to be in the spotlight, but the past few months, she’s proven when she can rise to the challenge for her husband.
+A source close to the Trumps said that Melania might be slightly shy and prefers not to be in the spotlight, but over the past few months, she’s proven when she can rise to the challenge for her husband.

 During the campaign trail, Trump would faint at the thought of making a national speech, the Trump insider revealed.
 However, when Donald asked her to deliver a speech just six days after he won the election, she came through.